 Obligation to Pay Membership Dues.
 The termination of the Member’s membership in the Corporation pursuant to this Section 5 shall not relieve the Member of the obligation to pay any portion of its annual membership dues for the full (3) year membership commitment accrued and unpaid as of the effective date of such termination of membership.
 In the event of the Member’s voluntary withdrawal from membership in the Corporation, the Member shall be obligated to pay all membership dues payable for the full three (3) year membership commitment under Section 2 of this Agreement.

 Resolution of Disputes.
 Any Member complaints which cannot be resolved to the mutual satisfaction of the Member and the Corporation through communications between the Member and the President (or the President’s designee) shall be submitted for final resolution to a committee appointed by the Board of Directors of the Corporation.
-Any such dispute that cannot be resolved by such committee shall be resolved by arbitration in Los Angeles, California pursuant to the Commercial Arbitration Rules then obtaining of the American Arbitration Association.
+Any such dispute that cannot be resolved by such committee shall be resolved by arbitration in _____________________, pursuant to the Commercial Arbitration Rules then obtaining of the American Arbitration Association.
 The parties shall be entitled to conduct reasonable discovery in accordance with the Federal Rules of Civil Procedure, prior to the arbitration hearing, and the Federal Rules of Evidence shall be applicable to the arbitration hearing.
 Neither the Member nor the Corporation shall commence any action against the other to resolve any such dispute in any court except to confirm such arbitrator’s award or to obtain equitable relief.
 Judgment upon any such award rendered by an arbitrator may be entered by any court in the California having jurisdiction thereof.
 The arbitrator (a) shall not have any power or authority to add to, alter, amend or modify the terms of this Membership Agreement; (b) shall be bound by, the laws of Delaware, except that this Section 6 shall be governed by the Federal Arbitration Act; (c) shall have no power or authority to grant or award punitive damages; and (d) shall establish and enforce appropriate rules to ensure that the proceeding, including the decision, be kept confidential and that all confidential information of the parties be kept confidential and be used for no purpose other than the arbitration.
 The parties shall be deemed to have waived any rights to punitive damages.
 This provision shall survive the termination of this Agreement and shall apply equally to any former Member, including with regard to any continuing obligation to pay membership dues pursuant to Section 5.3 hereof.

 Term of Agreement.
 The terms and provisions of this Agreement shall apply for an initial period commencing on the effective date of this Agreement and ending three years thereafter.
 Thereafter, the terms and provisions of this Agreement shall be renewed automatically and continue in effect on a year to year basis unless the Agreement is terminated pursuant another provision of the Agreement.